Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Computation of frequency inequalities

 Now let $\phi_{0}$ be a point from the unstable manifold of $\phi^{0}$ different from $\phi^{0}$ itself.
 If $\omega(\phi_{0})$ does not contain any of $\phi^{\pm}$, it must contain a complete trajectory for which $\alpha$- and $\omega$-limit sets coincide with $\phi^{0}$.
-But such a trajectory along with $\phi^{0}$ forms a closed invariant contour, the existence of which is forbidden.
-The proof is finished. \end{proof}
+But such a trajectory, along with $\phi^{0}$, forms a closed invariant contour, the existence of which is forbidden. \end{proof}